Oosh74/EA_Skills_Test/README.md

-# Education Analytics Skills Assessment
+# Data Dashboard

-This app was built for the Education Analytics Skills Assessment.
-The core feature of the web app is for data visualization and retrieval.
+This app is a mock dashboard for data visualization and retrieval.

 ## How To Use:
 Simply vist the site below.